Decarceration in the United States: Inmates held pre-trial

 In 2020, the non-profit Prison Policy Initiative issued a report, "Mass Incarceration: The Whole Pie 2020", that said, based on the most recent census data and information from the Bureau of Prisons, an overwhelming majority of inmates in county and municipal jails were being held pre-trial, without having been convicted of a crime.
 The Pre-Trial Justice Institute noted, "Six out of 10 people in U.S. jails—nearly a half million individuals on any given day—are awaiting trial.
 People who have not been found guilty of the charges against them account for 95% of all jail population growth from 2000 to 2014."

 In 2017, 482,100 inmates in federal and state prisons were held pre-trial.

 Decarceration advocates contend the large pre-trial detention population serves as a compelling reason for bail reform anchored in a presumption of innocence.
 "We don't want people sitting in jails only because they cannot afford their financial bail," said Representative John Tilley (D) of Kentucky, a state that has eliminated commercial bail and relies on a risk assessment to determine a defendant's flight risk.

 In March 2020, the Department of Justice issued its report, noting the county and municipal jail population, totaling 738,400 inmates, had decreased by 12% over the last decade, from an estimated 258 jail inmates per 100,000 U.S. residents in 2008 to 226 per 100,000 in 2018.
 For the first time since 1990, the 2018 jail incarceration rate for African Americans fell below 600 per 100,000, while the juvenile jail population dropped 56%, from 7,700 to 3,400.

 In 2018, sixty-eight percent of jail inmates were behind bars on felony charges, about two-thirds of the total jail population was awaiting court action or held for other reasons.

+Racial disparity is an enormous factor in bail, and its effect on pretrial detention is profound.
+Studies show that African Americans and Hispanics are more likely to be detained pretrial because of their inability to post bail, which increases the likelihood of conviction and longer sentences.
+The article "The Downstream Effects of Bail and Pretrial Detention on Racial Disparities in Incarceration" by Donnelly EA and Macdonald JM, highlights significant disparities based on race in the criminal justice system.
+The disparities are rooted in wealth-based bail systems that affect racial minorities, particularly African Americans and Hispanics.
+The findings are that because of lower median household incomes, the economic disparity often results in prolonged pretrial detention, which exacerbates racial disparities in incarceration and conviction rates.